eclipse-archived/ceylon-lang.org/documentation/1.0/reference/interoperability/java-from-ceylon.md

 `Array` of `Character`:

 <!-- try: -->
-        doc "Get a Ceylon Array that is a view backed by this array" shared Array<Character> codePointArray;
+        "Get a Ceylon Array that is a view backed by this array" shared Array<Character> codePointArray;

 See how to use Java arrays: